spectrocloud/librarium/content/docs/04.5-devx/07-sandbox-clusters.md

 ## Palette Virtual Cluster Pause and Resume

-The Palette allows the Pause and Resume of Palette Virtual Clusters when not in use.
-This feature enables the users with optimized resource sharing by pausing the virtual clusters, not in use.
-This adds significant flexibility in managing operating costs and resource management for the Palette virtual clusters.
+Palette allows the pause and resume of Palette Virtual Clusters when not in use.
+This feature enables the users with optimized resource sharing by pausing the Virtual Clusters, not in use.
+This adds significant flexibility in managing operating costs and resource management for the Palette Virtual Clusters.

 <br />

-### Resource Dependencies
+### Resource Allocation Behaviors

-* The Quota allocation is independent of a Virtual Cluster's Pause or Resume status.
+* The quota allocation is independent of a Virtual Cluster's Pause or Resume status.

 * The CPU and Memory are freed upon pausing a Virtual Cluster.